I watched as the ship pulled away from the dock and I stood in silence as it headed back out to sea. I couldn’t talk about it for two days.

 Men of iron

-“That was when ships were made of wood and men were made of iron,” said Mike, a brilliant geologist.
+Mike remarked, “That was when ships were made of wood and men were made of iron.”
+Nils added in his Nordic accent, “Now ships are made of iron, and men of plastic.”

 “Everyone complains about winter,” David said.
 “You can like the cold but dislike being cold.”